vlad-st0/leetcode/problems/0009-palindrome-num/description.md

+9. Palindrome Number

 Given an integer x, return true if x is a palindrome and false otherwise.

 Example 1: